Louisiana in the American Civil War: Notable Civil War leaders from Louisiana

 A number of notable leaders were associated with Louisiana during the Civil War, including some of the Confederate army's senior ranking generals, as well as several men who led brigades and divisions.
 Antebellum Louisiana residents P.G.T.
 Beauregard, Braxton Bragg, and Richard Taylor all commanded significant independent armies during the war.
 Taylor's forces were among the last active Confederate armies in the field when the war closed.
+Union general William Tecumseh Sherman was president of the Louisiana Military Academy (now LSU) at the start of the war.

 Henry Watkins Allen led a brigade during the middle of the war before becoming the Confederate Governor of Louisiana from 1864 to 1865.
 Randall L. Gibson, another competent brigade commander, became a postbellum U.S. Senator as a Democrat.
 Other brigadiers of note included Alfred Mouton (killed at the Battle of Mansfield), Harry T. Hays, Chatham Roberdeau Wheat (commander of the celebrated "Louisiana Tigers" of the Army of Northern Virginia), and Francis T. Nicholls (commander of the "Pelican Brigade" until he lost his left foot at Chancellorsville).
 St. John Lidell was a prominent brigade commander in the Army of Tennessee.

 Henry Gray, a wealthy plantation owner from Bienville Parish, was a brigadier general under Richard Taylor before being elected to the Second Confederate Congress late in the war.
 Leroy A. Stafford was among a handful of Louisiana generals to be killed during the war.
 Albert Gallatin Blanchard was a rarity—a Confederate general born in Massachusetts.

 Governor Thomas Overton Moore, came held office from 1860 through early 1864.
 When war erupted, he unsuccessfully lobbied the Confederate government in Richmond for a strong defense of New Orleans.
 Two days before the city surrendered in April 1862, Moore and the legislature abandoned Baton Rouge as the state capital, relocating to Opelousas in May.
 Thomas Moore organized military resistance at the state level, ordered the burning of cotton, cessation of trade with the Union forces, and heavily recruited troops for the state militia.